 }

-In this post, we took a look at the @angular/localize
+In this post, we explore the @angular/localize

 Like this article?
 Share it!